kimrenny/gmhelper.backend/README.md

 - Make sure Docker and Docker Compose are installed if running with containers.
 - All API endpoints are fully documented in Swagger; no additional endpoint documentation is needed in this README.
 - Code comments are included only for non-obvious logic.
 Method and variable names are self-explanatory.
+- Concurrency limiting settings are configured in `MatHelper.API/Configuration/security.json`.
+These values control the maximum number of simultaneously executing requests per IP, per endpoint, and for the whole application.
+You can modify these values according to your server resources and expected workload if needed.